Diamante-Smith/osticket-prereqs/README.md

 <br>

-- In the same folder, we will install the Rewrite module.
-Double-click it and press Install
+- In the same folder, we will install the Rewrite module, another requirement for osTicket -> Double-click it and press Install

+- Next, we are gonna create a directory